On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Introduction and Overview of Results

-\paragraph*{organization of the paper} We presented an overview of the results in Section \ref{section:intro} above.
-In Section \ref{section:background}, we bring the necessary background material and definitions.
-This section serves mostly to set up our notation and recalls some definitions.
-In Section \ref{section:main} we state our main theorems formally and prove them.
-We first prove the main observation, Lemma \ref{lemma:basic}, and then in \ref{ssection:bound} we derive the bounds on the number of simplices.
-The argument makes use of a combinatorial lemma which is proved in Section \ref{ssection:comb}.
+\paragraph{organization of the paper} We presented an overview of the results in Section \ref{section:intro} above.
+In Section \ref{section:background}, we briefly explain the necessary background material and definitions.
+This section serves also to set up our notation.
+In Section \ref{section:main} we state formally the lemma on linklessness of the triple intersection of link-complexes and prove it.
+Next, we prove the stronger fact for $d=2$ on planarity of the triple intersection of link-graphs.
+Then, in Section \ref{ssection:bound} we derive the bounds on the number of simplices.
+The argument makes use of a combinatorial lemma which is proved in \ref{ssection:comb}.